Organising a Hen Party

 Tips for Deciding When to Go:

-- Leave enough time in between the hen do and wedding so that your guests can be financially comfortable to cover both of the events.
+- Leave enough time in between the event and wedding so that your guests can be financially comfortable to cover both of the events.

 - Seasons!
 Choose your bride’s favourite season so she can hopefully get the weather she wants!